Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Introduction

-The past decade has witnessed fruitful achievements made in quasiperiodic systems.
-Previous studies have shown that with the increase of quasiperiodic strength, the localization property of the system will become more and more pronounced until the whole system enters into the localized or the intermediate phase~\cite{VGoblot2020,SRoy2021,APadhan2022,WHan2022,LZhou2022,YWang2022b}.
-So far, however, no paper has yet proved or disproved whether an ever-growing quasiperiodic strength will bring the system back from the localized or intermediate phases to the extended phase.
+So far, fruitful results have been achieved in the study of quasiperiodic systems, and the most remarkable among them is multiple re-localization, i.e., by manipulating quasiperiodic parameters, repeated re-localization can emerge in the system~\cite{VGoblot2020,SRoy2021,APadhan2022,WHan2022,LZhou2022,YWang2022b,RQi2023,EGuan2023,ZLu2023,HWang2023,SGanguly2023,XPJiang2023}.
+However, no paper has yet proved or disproved whether an ever-growing quasiperiodic strength will bring the system back from the localized or intermediate phases (coexistence of different states) to the extended phase.
 So what is the real-world situation?
 To find out the answer, we study the phase transition of the $p$-wave superconducting paired AAH model with staggered on-site potential.
-The results demonstrate the novel intermediate-extended phase transition, which prove for the first time that the system will indeed revert from the intermediate phase to the extended phase as the quasiperiodic strength grows.
+The results demonstrate the novel intermediate-extended phase transition, which proves the system will indeed revert from the intermediate phase to the extended phase as the quasiperiodic strength grows.
+Furthermore, the introduction of staggered potentials also enables the emergence of new-types mobility edges.

+The paper is organized as follows.
+We introduced the model in Sec.~\ref{Sec.2}.
+We discuss observable quantities and the recurrent extension phenomenon in Sec.~\ref{Sec.3}.
+Then, we investigate the emergent intermediate phases through various observable quantities and the corresponding scaling analysis in Sec.~\ref{Sec.4}.
+Main findings of this paper are concluded in Sec.~\ref{Sec.5}.